lighthouse-labs/laser_shark/README.md

 ## Ruby / Rails

-This project is built with:
+This project is built with :
 * ruby 2.1.1 (mentioned in the Gemfile)
 * rails 4.1.0 (rc2 for now)
 * slim instead of erb/haml